The Sing-Off

-The Sing-Off was an American television singing competition featuring a cappella groups.
+The Sing-Off is an American television singing competition featuring a cappella groups.
 It debuted on NBC on December 14, 2009, and was produced by Sony Pictures Television and Outlaw Productions, with Mark Burnett's One Three Media (for a time called United Artists Media Group) being added for the fourth season.
 A fifth season aired as a holiday special in December 2014.

 Summary

 It was hosted by Nick Lachey (from the boy band 98 Degrees), with judges Ben Folds, Shawn Stockman (of the rhythm-and-blues vocal group Boyz II Men), and originally Nicole Scherzinger, later replaced by Sara Bareilles.
 Bareilles left the show after the third season and was replaced by Jewel for the fourth season.
 Several members of the show's music staff have come from the a cappella community, including Deke Sharon (music director/vocal producer), Bill Hare, Ed Boyer, Ben Bram, Robert Dietz, Christopher Diaz, and Nick Girard.

 A cappella groups from the United States, including Puerto Rico, were chosen by audition and advanced in the competition based on judges' eliminations.
 Before the fourth season, the winners of the competition were determined by viewer votes during the finale.

 The program has featured guest appearances by various popular artists, including Bobby McFerrin, Natasha Bedingfield, Jay Sean, Smokey Robinson, Neil Diamond, Boyz II Men, Flo Rida and Sara Bareilles.

 The Sing-Off was renewed for a third season and started to air much earlier on September 19, 2011, though the first two seasons had been broadcast in December.
 Unlike previous seasons, the early start in September allowed for the production of more episodes and the number of participant groups increased.

 The Puerto Rican group Nota won the title for the inaugural season in 2009.
 For season 2, Committed from Huntsville, Alabama, took the 2010 title, and for season 3, Pentatonix from Arlington, Texas, won the 2011 title.
 The country group Home Free from Minneapolis, Minnesota, won the 2013 title for season 4.

 On May 13, 2012, The Sing-Off was not renewed for another season, presumably cancelled after three seasons.
 However, on March 13, 2013, almost a year after the show was not renewed, NBC announced that The Sing-Off would return for a fourth season.

 On December 17, 2014, NBC aired a special two-hour episode of The Sing-Off, billed as "Season 5" of the show.
 The special was filmed at the Dolby Theatre in Los Angeles and featured six competing groups, with the Vanderbilt Melodores being crowned the champions.